Middlesbrough: Judaism

 Editions of the Jewish Year Book record the growth and decline of Middlesbrough's Jewish population.
 It was about 100 in 1896–97 and peaked at 750 in 1935.
 It then declined to 30 in 1998, in which year the synagogue in Park Road South was ceremonially closed.

 Islam

-The Islamic community is represented in several mosques in Middlesbrough.
+The Muslim community is represented in several mosques in Middlesbrough.
 Muslim sailors visited Middlesbrough from about 1890. and, in 1961, Azzam and Younis Din opened the first Halal butcher shop.

 The first mosque was a house in Grange Road in 1962.
-The Al-Madina Jamia Mosque, on Waterloo Road, the Dar ul Islam Central Mosque, on Southfield Road, and the Abu Bakr Mosque & Community Centre, which is on Park Road North.
+There are approximately seven mosques in Middlesbrough, the most prominent of which are the Al-Madina Jamia Mosque, on Waterloo Road, the Dar ul Islam Central Mosque, on Southfield Road, and the Abu Bakr Mosque & Community Centre, which is currently temporarily situated on Cannon Park Way.

 Sikhism

 The Sikh community established its first gurdwara in Milton Street in 1967.
 After a time in Southfield Road, the centre is now in Lorne Street and was opened in 1990.